 Google Trusted Stores

 Meeting these requirements also qualifies your business for seller ratings, which appear on Google ads and in search queries.
-Unlike Trusted Stores, Google Customer Reviews doesn’t offer purchase protection..
-Despite that, the badge is a trust seal, and as we know, trust is a major determining factor in whether a customer checks out or abandons the cart.
+Google also offers customers up to $1,000 in purchase protection through Trusted Stores.
+In all, this badge is a trust seal, and as we know, trust is a major determining factor in whether a customer checks out or abandons the cart.

 And what about those customers who do click on your product but then bounce off or abandon their cart?
 Google has a solution for that as well: dynamic remarketing.
 This allows you to show previous visitors ads based on products or services they viewed on your site, ideally bringing people back to complete what they started.